Camillo Francesco Maria Pamphili: Ecclesiastic career

 On 15 September 1644, Giovanni Battista Pamphili was elected to the papal throne as Pope Innocent X. Shortly thereafter Camillo was appointed General of the Papal Army.
 This post was usually assigned to the lay-nephew of the Pope, but shortly afterwards Camillo Pamphili expressed his wish to become Cardinal-nephew.
-Camillo was created Cardinal Deacon in the consistory of 14 November 1644, and Cardinal-nephew a month later.
+Camillo was created Cardinal Deacon in the consistory of 14 November 1644 with the titulus Santa Maria in Domnica; and Cardinal-nephew a month later.
 Though he was described as a happy young man, pleasant to friends and staff, contemporary records of his cardinalate suggest he lost interest in his new-found piety fairly quickly, leading a lazy life, sometimes not rising from bed until 7:00 pm.

 The role of cardinal-nephew had become by the second half of the sixteenth century a significant position in the administration of the Papal States, but Innocent X distributed much of the responsibilities.
 Some of the duties were shared with the Secretary of State Giovanni Giacomo Panciroli.
 Military tasks were delegated to his two brothers-in-law, Niccolò Ludovisi and Andrea Giustiniani, husband of his older sister Maria Flaminia.
 According to Theodoro Ameyden, by 1646 the pope was again thinking of his nephew, the only male heir of the Roman Pamphili, marrying and at this stage there reappeared on the horizon the possibility of a marriage alliance with the Barberini.